 Inspect masonry foundation walls (inside and out) for cracks or weakened, crumbling mortar.
 Repair if necessary.
 Also check for signs of termite mud tunnels.

-Check exterior wood siding and trim for signs of deterioration such as peeling or cracked paint.
-Remove any wood/soil contact to prevent rot and wood boring insects.
-Clean, replace or refinish as needed.
-If you decide to repaint your house yourself, you can cut this job down to size by painting just one or two walls per year.
-Typically, the paint on the south and west-facing walls deteriorates faster and requires more frequent re-coating than paint on north or east-facing walls.
-Check for and seal off any holes in exterior cladding that could be an entry point for small pests such as bats, mice, squirrels and chipmunks.
+Inspect exterior wood siding and trim for signs of deterioration, such as peeling or cracked paint.
+Eliminate any wood-to-soil contact to prevent rot and deter wood-boring insects.
+Clean, repair, or refinish surfaces as needed.
+If repainting your home yourself, consider tackling one or two walls per year to make the project more manageable.
+South- and west-facing walls typically deteriorate faster and may require more frequent re-coating than north- or east-facing walls.
+Additionally, check for and seal any holes in the exterior cladding to prevent small pests like bats, mice, squirrels, and chipmunks from entering.

 Clean and seal decks.
 Ideally, you'll need three consecutive warm, sunny days.
 On day one, dry out the deck.
 Apply deck cleaner and scrub the deck on the second day and let it dry 24 hours.
 On the third day, apply deck sealer.